 The rainy season is over for the most part in April.
 Increased spells of sunshine also mean clearer skies at night, with slightly colder nighttime temperatures.
-The difference between temperature highs and lows is increasing too: highs of about 66° F (19° C) and lows of about 41° F (5° C).
+The difference between temperature highs and lows is increasing too: highs of about 66°F (19°C) and lows of about 41°F (5°C).
 You will have to allow for the heat and the cold when you pack for your trip to Machu Picchu this month.

 Crowds & Costs

-Crowds are on the increase at Machu Picchu from April onwards, but still much quieter than in the main high season of June through August.
-The busiest time by far will be if Semana Santa, or Holy Week, falls within April, when Peruvians and South Americans take extended vacations.
+Crowds are on the increase at Machu Picchu from April onward, but still much quieter than in the main high season of June through August.
+The busiest time by far will be if Semana Santa, or Holy Week, falls within April when Peruvians and South Americans take extended vacations.
 This will also be the time when prices for hotels and tours increase: sometimes to levels as great as or greater than the main high season.

 Where to Go